Birds on Safari: 10 Unforgettable Highlights

 Not the most intelligent of creatures, but it is pretty and intriguing nonetheless.
 Both helmeted guineafowl sexes have a casque on the head, though the male’s “helmet” is longer.

-Voice: ‘krrdii-krrdii-krrdii-krrdii’.
+Call: ‘krrdii-krrdii-krrdii-krrdii’.
 Impressive, huh?
 Who would’ve thought in the first place that I, Africa Freak, could speak guineafowl language? 🙂 Disclosure – I’ve spent many mornings watching them roam outside my safari camp.

 Habitat: All types of open and wooded grasslands + coastal forests.